trviph/saigon/content/en/posts/data-normalization.md

 ### The downside

 Although it helps prevent inconsistency and simplify data model design, 1NF is not without flaws.
 As we mentioned, sometimes it is more performant to embed data directly than to create data references, which 1NF implicitly encourages.
 In fact, some NoSQL databases actually encourage embedding over referencing, MongoDB is one such example.
-The first normal form also isn't friendly to use with tree-like data structures, often requires complex joins or multiple queries to the database, and joins on the application level.
+The first normal form also isn't friendly to use with tree-like data structures, often requires complex self-joins together with implementation of techinques like path enumeration, nested set, adjacency list or multiple queries to the database, and joins on the application level.

 ## References